by Lizzie Annis

 By way of hot bartenders and old flames, central character, Jess, takes us on a journey across the prickly intersection between femininity and disability, and reminds us of the vital importance of a good sense of humour in relation to both.

 Nevertheless, the task of navigating the male gaze in a non-conformist body isn’t all fun and games.
-This short play confronts the power of violent language and unpacks terrible joy of being proven right.
+This short play confronts the power of violent language and unpacks the terrible joy of being proven right.

 Praise for Trouble: